 Dr. Chengcang Charles Wu, founder and CEO of Intact Genomics, has been named 2017 “Inventor of the Year” by The Bar Association of Metropolitan St. Louis.
 For more information, please read the press release “Inventor of the Year rewarded to St. Louis business owner” from St. Louis Post-Dispatch.

-Intact Genomics has been selected as one Nominee of the Diagnostics & Beyond category in the Buzz of BIO Contest, recognizing the most innovative companies at the 2017 BIO Investor Forum.
+Intact Genomics was selected as one Nominee of the Diagnostics & Beyond category in the Buzz of BIO Contest, recognizing the most innovative companies at the 2017 BIO Investor Forum.
 For more information, please go to: http://bit.ly/IamTheBuzz.

 Nature Chemical Biology published NIH SBIR supported research by scientists from Intact Genomics, UW-Madison and Northwestern University.